The Legless Saxon

 The current Management Team for the Community Hub took over in around July 2023.
 The Hub was in almost £7,000 of debt and was looking at potential closure.

-A big part of this success has been the ever-evolving bar; a place where members of the community can gather on a weekly basis, raising funds through buying drinks and supporting special events together.
+Aside from the tireless work of our many volunteers, a big part of this success has been the ever-evolving bar; a place where members of the community can gather on a weekly basis, raising funds through buying drinks and supporting special events together.

-The move was made to Maple, up the corridor on the left.
+The bar began behind the doors in the Saxon Hall; ideal for a function room, but didn’t provide the atmosphere of a cosy bar area, so the move was made to Maple, up the corridor on the left.
 The atmosphere was much more cosy, but still felt a bit like the school classroom it used to be.

 We aim to provide a fantastic friendly, cosy and safe space for the community to come out and enjoy their evening at The Legless Saxon!
+Please do come and see us on a Friday evening from 7pm and invite your friends and neighbours too.